 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) <input type="text"/> Click or tap to enter a date.
-2. The entirety of KCSiE 2025 <input type="text"/> Click or tap to enter a date.
+The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date .
+2. The entirety of KCSiE 2025 Click or tap to enter a date .
 3. Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times.
-I agree or <input type="text"/> I do not agree and require further support from DSL 4.
-I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are <input type="text"/> <Insert name/s of DSL and Deputies> 5.
-If I need support, or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/DDSL team in my school I agree or <input type="text"/> I do not agree and require further support from DSL 6.
-I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
-Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)
+I agree or I do not agree and require further support from DSL 4.
+I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are <Insert name/s of DSL and Deputies> 5.
+If I need support, or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL 6.
+I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website. <insert location of relevant website or other > Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)

-Declaration: I..... have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities as a Governor in relation to safeguarding children and promoting their welfare at The Grove Junior School
+Declaration: I..... [<insert name >](#) have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities as a Governor in relation to safeguarding children and promoting their welfare at [<Insert name of school and your role on the GB >](#).

-Signed and returned to Chair of Governors/Link Governor for safeguarding on Click or tap to enter a date.
+Signed and returned to Chair of Governors/Link Governor for safeguarding on [Click or tap to enter a date](#).